treeverse/lakeFS/docs/reference/configuration.md

    **Note:** It is best to keep this somewhere safe such as KMS or Hashicorp Vault, and provide it to the system at run time {: .note }

-* `blockstore.type` `(one of ["local", "s3", "gs", "azure", "mem"]: "mem")` - Block adapter to use.
+* `blockstore.type` `(one of ["local", "s3", "gs", "azure", "mem"] : required)`.
+Block adapter to use.
 This controls where the underlying data will be stored
 * `blockstore.local.path` `(string: "~/lakefs/data")` - When using the local Block Adapter, which directory to store files in
 * `blockstore.gs.credentials_file` `(string : )` - If specified will be used as a file path of the JSON file that contains your Google service account key
 * `blockstore.gs.credentials_json` `(string : )` - If specified will be used as JSON string that contains your Google service account key (when credentials_file is not set)